BERNADETTE DEVILAT LOUSTALOT

 RESEARCH PROJECTS

-2022-2024: Principal Investigator on the Research Grant: Documenting the Heritage Churches of Chiloé: Recording as a knowledge transfer for conservation, a grant from the Endangered Wooden Architecture Programme (EWAP), Oxford Brookes University, funded by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.’
+2022-2025: Principal Investigator on the Research Grant: Documenting the Heritage Churches of Chiloé: Recording as a knowledge transfer for conservation, a grant from the Endangered Wooden Architecture Programme (EWAP), Oxford Brookes University, funded by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.’
 University of Nottingham.
-October 2022 to September 2024.
+October 2022 to March 2025.
+Follow-on funding: University of Nottingham (April to July 2025).

 2023-2024: Principal Investigator on the Research Grant: Applicability and scalability of a sustainable re-construction framework for seismic-prone heritage areas of Gujarat, India’, funded via the UKRI Arts and Humanities Research Council (AHRC) and the Department for Digital, Culture, Media and Sport (DCMS) under the joint call: AHRC -DCMS Partnership on Global Cultural Heritages and the Challenges of Natural Disasters and Climate Change: 2022 Follow-on Funding Call.
 Project Reference: AH/X006832/1.
 University of Nottingham.
 February 2023 to January 2024.